likhithapothireddy/Stovekraft-AI-ML-UseCase/README.md

 Stovekraft AI/ML Use Cases
-Project Overview
+Project Overview:

 This repository contains the implementation of AI/ML solutions for various business problems at Stovekraft.
 The goal is to optimize operational efficiency, improve customer service, and enhance predictive capabilities.
 The solutions cover three major use cases:

 Demand Forecasting
 Predictive Maintenance
 Customer Service Chatbot
-Each use case is developed as a separate module with its own dataset, model, and scripts.

-Use Cases Overview
+Use Cases Overview:
 1. Demand Forecasting
 Demand forecasting aims to predict future product demand based on historical sales data.
 This will help Stovekraft optimize inventory, production, and distribution strategies.

 Key Techniques Used: Time-series models (ARIMA, Prophet, LSTM)

 Data: Historical sales data, seasonality patterns

 Output: Future demand predictions for products
 2. Predictive Maintenance
 The predictive maintenance solution predicts the likelihood of equipment failures, reducing downtime and maintenance costs.